uncommonhacks/guide-hybrid/README.md

 We will have a number of judges who will be going around and asking about your projects.
-They will be using a judging system called [Gavel](http://www.anishathalye.com/2016/09/19/gavel-an-expo-judging-system/) (which was built by the HackMIT team) on their phones to rank the projects.
+They will be using a judging system called [Gavel](http://www.anishathalye.com/2016/09/19/gavel-an-expo-judging-system/) (which was built by the HackMIT team) to rank the projects.
 Using fancy math, Gravel aggregates all the judges’ responses and determines a ranking, which is used to determine the top projects.
 Themed prizes will be judged separately, and sponsor prizes will be